 Given the current state of the national economy, the fiscal year 2010 base revenue estimate is premised on the assumption that the Commonwealth will experience zero growth (0.0 percent) during fiscal year 2010.
 The enacted budget provides an estimated \$808.2 million in recurring revenues from various sources.
 Included in the recurring revenues are the following revenue enhancements: \$250 million from the legalization and taxation of table games at Pennsylvania casinos; \$374 million from the suspension of the phase-out of the capital stock and franchise tax; \$171 million from the redirection from a dedicated use to the General Fund, of an existing \$0.25 per pack tax on cigarettes; \$100 million from enactment of an additional \$0.25 per pack cigarette tax; \$38.3 million from the suspension of certain tax credits; \$44 million in revenue from the re-direction of revenues formerly dedicated to the Autocat fund; a redirection of funds formerly dedicated to the Race Horse Development Fund; and a new \$1.60 tax on a pack of small cigars.
 The enacted budget for fiscal year 2010 also includes \$2,356.0 million in non-recurring revenues including; \$755 million from the Budget Stabilization Fund; \$708 million from the Health Care Provider Retention Account; \$100 million from the MCare Fund; \$159 million for the Personal Income Tax; \$203 million from the Oil and Gas Lease Fund; \$150 million from the Tobacco Endowment Account; \$190 million from a tax amnesty program; \$80-90 million from a tax on table games at Pennsylvania casinos, which will begin to accrue in fiscal year 2011; \$25 million from an increased transfer from the State Stores Fund; \$18.8 million from the Keystone fund; \$17.7 million from the suspension of the tobacco cessation program in the Tobacco Fund; and other smaller transfers from various funds.
-The fiscal year 2010 budget also utilizes \$3,390.3 million in available federal fiscal relief funds to offset state appropriations.
+The fiscal year 2010 budget also utilizes \$3,662.2 million in available federal fiscal relief funds and lapses to offset state appropriations.

+Total fiscal year 2010 revenues of the Commonwealth, prior to reserves for refunds, were expected to be \$525 million or 1.8 percent below the certified official estimate for fiscal year 2010, as proposed in the Governors fiscal year 2011 budget in February.
+Fiscal year 2010 receipts from corporate tax receipts are now estimated to decline slightly below the official estimate for 2010, by 0.3 percent and corporate receipts are now expected to grow 4.9 percent on a year-over-year basis.
+Personal income tax receipts in fiscal year 2010 are now expected to be 2.6 percent lower than the official estimate and personal income tax collections are expected to decline 1.9 percent from the prior year on a year-over-year basis.
+Sales and use tax receipts are now projected to be 3.6 percent lower than the original estimate for fiscal year 2010 and a minor 0.6 percent decline, is forecast on a year-over-year basis.
 However, the dramatic and continued adverse effects of the national economic recession continue to adversely impact Commonwealth revenues.
-Through December 2009, General Fund revenues are 2 percent below estimate or \$254.2.0 million below the certified official estimate.
-Corporation tax receipts are essentially on estimate through December, while receipts from the Sales tax and the Personal Income tax are 4.4 percent and 2.5 percent below the official estimate.
-Total fiscal year 2010 revenues of the Commonwealth, prior to reserves for refunds, are now expected to be \$450 million or 1.7 percent below the certified official estimate for fiscal year 2010.
-Fiscal year 2010 receipts from corporate tax receipts are now estimated to rise slightly above the official estimate for 2010, by 0.6 percent and corporate receipts are now expected to grow 5.9 percent on a year-over-year basis.
-Personal income tax receipts in fiscal year 2010 are now expected to be 2.5 percent lower than the official estimate and personal income tax collections are expected to decline 1.7 percent from the prior year on a year-over-year basis.
-Sales and use tax receipts are now projected to be 3.1 percent lower than the original estimate for fiscal year 2010 and virtually no change, 0.03 percent decline, is forecast on a year-over-year basis.
+Through April 2010, General Fund revenues are 4.6 percent below estimate or \$1,109.6 million below the certified official estimate.
+Corporation tax receipts are below estimate through April at -9.8 percent, while receipts from the Sales tax and the Personal Income tax are 4.9 percent and 3.1 percent below the official estimate.